 - ii.
-For the allocation of rental car tax payment received to each King County subarea we recalculated the amount of rental car tax payment allocated to each King County subarea using the rule computed in step 9.a multiplied by the amount of rental car tax payment received from King County as reported in the RTA Rental Car Detail received from the Washington Department of Revenue with no exceptions noted. - c.
-For each subarea, we traced and agreed the amount of Rental Car Tax Revenue reported in the Schedule to the Tax Revenue Cash Basis Schedule prepared by Sound Transit personnel with no exceptions noted.
+For the allocation of rental car tax payment received to each King County subarea we recalculated the amount of rental car tax payment allocated to each King County subarea using the rule computed in step 9.a multiplied by the amount of rental car tax payment received from King County as reported in the RTA Rental Car Detail received from the Washington Department of Revenue.
+No exceptions were noted. - c.
+For each subarea, we traced and agreed the amount of Rental Car Tax Revenue reported in the Schedule to the Tax Revenue Cash Basis Schedule prepared by Sound Transit personnel.
+No exceptions were noted.

-10. Motor vehicle excise tax cash revenues: We performed the following procedures:

-- a.
-We haphazardly selected three months of revenues from throughout the year (March, July, November) and performed the following: - i.
-We traced and agreed the location amount reported on Department of Licensing (DOL) RTA Excise Tax Collected Report to the MVET Revenue Report with no exceptions noted. - ii.
+- 10. Motor vehicle excise tax cash revenues: We performed the following procedures: - a.
+We haphazardly selected three months of revenues from throughout the year (March, May, September) and performed the following: - We traced and agreed the location amount reported on Department of Licensing (DOL) RTA Excise Tax Collected Report to the MVET Revenue Report.
+No exceptions were noted. - ii.
 We re-computed the monthly subarea percentage derived from DOL's RTA Excise Tax Collected Report.
-We applied the subarea percentage to the Washington Department of Revenue Treasury Remittance Advice amount and agreed amounts to the MVET Revenue Report with no exceptions noted. - iii.
-There were no new locations added in 2022.
+We applied the subarea percentage to the Washington Department of Revenue Treasury Remittance Advice amount and agreed amounts to the MVET Revenue Report.
+No exceptions were noted. - iii.
+For any new locations, we traced and agreed the subarea assignment to the boundary map.
+There were no new locations added in 2023.
 As such, we did not perform the procedure of tracing and agreeing the subarea assignment for new locations to the boundary map. - b.
-For each subarea, we traced and agreed the amount of motor vehicle excise tax revenue reported for the year in the Schedule to the MVET Revenue Report with no exceptions noted.

-11. Property tax cash revenues: We performed the following procedures:
+For each subarea, we traced and agreed the amount of motor vehicle excise tax revenue reported for the year in the Schedule to the MVET Revenue Report.
+No exceptions were noted. - 11.
+Property tax cash revenues: We performed the following procedures: - a.

-- a.
 We obtained the Property Tax Revenue by Subarea Report and performed the following: - i.
-We haphazardly selected 3 monthly cash receipts (March, July, November) for King County.
-We traced and agreed North, East, and South King County subarea amounts to the general ledger cash receipts entry and to King County's Property Tax Deposits report with no exceptions noted. - ii.
-We haphazardly selected 3 monthly cash receipts (March, July, November) for Pierce County and traced and agreed the amounts to the general ledger cash receipts entry and to the Sound Transit Wells Fargo bank statement with no exceptions noted. - iii.
-We haphazardly selected 3 monthly cash receipts (March, July, November) for Snohomish County and traced and agreed the amounts to the general ledger cash receipts entry and to the Sound Transit Wells Fargo bank statement with no exceptions noted. - iv.
-For each subarea, we traced and agreed the amount of property tax revenue reported for the year in the Schedule to the Property Tax Revenue by Subarea Report with no exceptions noted.
+We haphazardly selected 3 monthly cash receipts (May, September, November) for King County.
+We traced and agreed North, East, and South King County subarea amounts to the general ledger cash receipts entry and to King County's Property Tax Deposits report.
+No exceptions were noted. - ii.
+We haphazardly selected 3 monthly cash receipts (May, September, November) for Pierce County and traced and agreed the amounts to the general ledger cash receipts entry and to the Sound Transit Wells Fargo bank statement.
+No exceptions were noted. - iii.
+We haphazardly selected 3 monthly cash receipts (May, September, November) for Snohomish County and traced and agreed the amounts to the general ledger cash receipts entry and to the Sound Transit Wells Fargo bank statement.
+No exceptions were noted. - iv.
+For each subarea, we traced and agreed the amount of property tax revenue reported for the year in the Schedule to the Property Tax Revenue by Subarea Report.
+No exceptions were noted.